CameronR7/CCU/README.md

 ---

-## 🧩 Project Structure

-- `Assets/` – Images and UI assets
-- `Authentication/` – User access and authentication logic
-- `Build/` – Core application components
-- `Update/` – Update-related functionality
-- `PSHS/` – School-specific resources
-- `README.md` – Project documentation

----

 ## 🚀 How to Run

-1. Clone or download the repository
+1. Download the application APK file
-2. Open the project folder
+2. Open the APK on your device
-3. Launch the main HTML file in your browser
+3. Install and launch the application

 ---

 ## 🎯 Purpose

-This application is built to assist chess coaches in:
+This application is designed to assist chess coaches and institutions in:

-- Monitoring player progress
+- Monitoring player development
 - Analyzing performance trends
 - Making data-driven coaching decisions